justunsix/garden/src/content/docs/notes/005-Computer-Tech-DevOps-Bootcamp-TWN-Operating-Systems-and-Linux-Basics.md

 title: DevOps Bootcamp - Operating Systems and Linux Basics
 ---

-Source: My notes from DevOps course by TechWorld with Nana
+Source: My notes and personal comments from DevOps course by TechWorld with Nana

 ## Introduction to Operating Systems (OS)